BarlaSrinivas/GoogleCaseStudy/ReadMe.md

 Using Python for data cleaning and feature engineering, and Tableau for data visualization, this project provides actionable insights into customer behavior.

+## Data Source

+The data for this project was sourced from Cyclistic's historical trip data.
+While the exact Kaggle dataset is not specified, similar datasets can be found on Kaggle, such as the [Divvy Bicycle Sharing Dataset](https://www.kaggle.com/datasets/yingwurenjian/chicago-divvy-bicycle-sharing-data).

-## 🛠️ Tools and Technologies
+## Tools Used

-- **Python**: For data cleaning, preprocessing, and feature engineering.
+- **Python**: Data cleaning, preprocessing, and analysis
-- **Pandas**: Data manipulation and aggregation.
+- **Pandas & NumPy**: Data manipulation and numerical computations
-- **Matplotlib**: For exploratory data analysis.
+- **Matplotlib**: Basic data visualization for EDA
-- **Tableau**: To design an interactive dashboard and visualize insights.
-- **Jupyter Notebooks**: For documenting and sharing the analysis process.
+- **Jupyter Notebooks**: Documentation of data cleaning and analysis processes

-## 📊 Key Insights

-1. **Usage Trends**:
-   - Members prefer weekday rides, often for commuting.
-   - Casual riders favor weekends and leisure rides.
-   - Afternoon rides are the most popular time of day.
-2. **Seasonal Patterns**:
-   - Peak usage occurs during summer and fall.
-   - Winter sees a significant decline in ridership.
-3. **Ride Type Preferences**:
-   - Classic bikes are more popular among members.
-   - Casual riders often opt for electric or leisurely rides.
+- **Tableau**: Creating interactive dashboards and advanced visualizations
+- **Git**: Version control

 ## 📂 Repository Structure